Use Bike Month to encourage bicycling at your workplace

 - A bike commuting roundtable lunch where regular riders share tips and routes with the bike-curious.

-- Celebrate commuters by hosting a F5 Bike Everywhere Day morning celebration station at your workplace on May 19.
+- Celebrate commuters by hosting a F5 Networks Bike Everywhere Day morning celebration station in your neighborhood, along your commute, or at your workplace on Friday, June 19.

 - Update internal website with bike commuting information and resources.

-- Fill a table with your colleagues and friends for the Group Health Bike Everywhere Breakfast April 25.
+- Fill a table with your colleagues and friends for the Kaiser Permanente Bike Everywhere Breakfast June 3, 2020.

-- Promote the May 1-31 Washington Bikes Bike Everywhere Challenge to your employees using sample recruitment email below.
-Registration for the Challenge opens April 1.
+- Promote the June 1 to 30 F5 Networks Bike Everywhere Challenge to your employees using sample recruitment email below.
+Registration for the Challenge opens May 15.

 - Offer incentives (like a gift card) to team captains for starting a team and recruiting people to ride.